 I use one of those under the bed storage boxes for organizing my gift wrapping.
-Along with all the wrapping paper (including some I have recycled), I keep scissors and cellophane tape, ribbons, sticky labels and card tags along with birthday cards and a few left over Christmas cards.
+Along with all the wrapping paper, I keep scissors and cellophane tape, ribbons, sticky labels and card tags along with birthday cards and a few left over Christmas cards.

 Reuse tin foil boxes to store small amounts of leftover wrapping paper.
 Wax paper boxes can also be used for this purpose.

 Here is a new use for my empty 3 liter soda bottle, a frugal rolled paper storage solution.
 Just remove the top and bottom.

 I came across this idea and it is perfect.
 Screw in four wall anchors, and run galvanized wire to support about a dozen large rolls of wrapping paper on your ceiling closet.
 No more ruined wrapping paper!

 After years of juggling with my many wrapping and tissue papers, gift bags, and ribbons I designated one of my rarely used pieces of luggage to hold these items.
 It is easy to take out into a room to wrap gifts too!
 Everything in one place.

 Cleaning out storage and closets and I found a whole bunch of wrapping paper that I didn't realize I had!
 To keep your wrapping paper neat and tidy, you can put them in a box.
 I used a Pampers wipes box and it fit a generous amount of wrapping paper ~ 16 rolls!